balenaltd/handbook/Architecture-Calls.md

 * We should try to have a single command.
 Doesn’t make a lot of sense to have two separate commands for the same function
 * Suggestion: add a hidden flag
 * Action
-   * Add a custom endpoint that the proxy can use and check if a user is support agent (in which case they’ll be allowed to enter the host without any resinOS version restrictions) cc @afitzek
+   * Add a custom API endpoint that the proxy can use and check if a user is support agent (in which case they’ll be allowed to enter the host without any resinOS version restrictions) cc @afitzek

 ### 29 Nov 2017